bda72/DetectPasswordSpraying/README.md

 # Quick Start

 Download the .ps1 file and place it in a folder.
 Modify the GLOBALS section to reflect your environment.
-See the 'Tuning the script' section below.
+See the 'Setting a threshold' section below.
+Set an initial low threshold to purposely trigger an alert for testing.
 Schedule the script to run as a scheduled task every X minutes.

 # Background